salsa-rs/salsa/book/src/how_salsa_works.md

 video](https://www.youtube.com/watch?v=i_IhACacPRY) digs into the details of the incremental algorithm.

+> If you're in China, watch videos on ["How Salsa Works"](https://www.bilibili.com/video/BV1Df4y1A7t3/), ["Salsa In More Depth"](https://www.bilibili.com/video/BV1AM4y1G7E4/).

 ## Key idea

 The key idea of `salsa` is that you define your program as a set of